 Program Overview

-Licensed consulting foresters will work with you to develop a 10 year Forest Stewardship Plan based on your stewardship goals.
+Licensed consulting foresters will work with you to develop a 10-year Forest Stewardship Plan based on your stewardship goals.
 Consulting foresters will recommend actions to protect or increase the environmental values of the land while yielding desired social or economic benefits.

 MWI is a subsidiary organization to Franklin Land Trust (FLT).
-MWI receives approved cost share forms from DCR on a rolling basis with a typical two to three week processing time for payments.
+MWI receives approved cost share forms from DCR on a rolling basis with a typical two-to-three-week processing time for payments.
 Processing time is longer (typically 4-8 weeks) at the end of the fiscal year (June 30 annually).

 You can contact Emily Boss (MWI) at emily@masswoodlands.org or Michael Downey (DCR) at michael.downey@mass.gov with any questions.